Philip Morant School and College: Ofsted reports

 Currently, the school is awaiting an Ofsted inspection since the school left the Thrive Partnership and joined the Sigma Trust.

 The most recent inspection under the Thrive Partnership resulted in an “Inadequate” rating from Ofsted (4/4), the lowest rating available.
-This took place shortly after Nardeep Sharma's (CEO of Thrive) and Catherine Hutley's suspension from their roles.
-Both later resigned.

-Since 2001, when the school was described as "Outstanding ... with many excellent features and no significant weaknesses", the school has seen mixed results from the inspections until 2018, as shown below:
+Since 2001, when the school was described as "Outstanding ... with many excellent features and no significant weaknesses", the school has seen mixed results from the inspections, as shown below: